jkdnl/jkdnl/README.md

 * One year of self studying
 * Participating at the JFD course by Vladilen Minin
 * One year of managing the HSE's Policitac Science department's web page
-* Half an year of trainings and pet projects (checj the repositories)
+* Half an year of trainings and pet projects (check the repositories)

 [The recent pet project](https://github.com/jkdnl/todo-pet-app)